KorAP/RKorAPClient/Readme.md

 [Highcharts](http://highcharts.com) is a Highsoft product which is not free for commercial and governmental use.

-#### German Reference Corpus DeReKo
+### Accessed API Services
-By using RKorAPClient to access the German Reference Corpus DeReKo, you agree that you are using it exclusively for non-commercial and academic purposes.
+By using RKorAPClient you agree to the respective terms of use of the accessed KorAP API services which will be printed upon opening a connection (`new("KorAPConnection", ...`).

 ## Contributions